robertmartin8/PyPortfolioOpt/README.md

 ## Features

 In this section, we detail PyPortfolioOpt's current available functionality as per the above breakdown.
 Full examples are offered in `examples.py`.

+A far more comprehensive version of this can be found on readthedocs.

 ### Expected returns